top of page

 Steel Beams

-• Minimum bearing length of 150 mm on each side of the opening
+• Minimum bearing length: Typically at least 150 mm on each side

 Precast Lintel Installation Guidelines

-• Prepare solid, level bearing surfaces before placement
+• Ensure level, solid bearing surfaces before placement

-• Use proper mortar bedding to distribute loads evenly
+• Use full mortar bedding to distribute loads evenly

-• Protect exposed edges from water penetration to reduce cracking risk
+• Protect exposed edges from moisture infiltration to reduce cracking risk

 Applications in Ontario Construction

-Precast concrete lintels are widely used in Ontario projects:
+Precast concrete lintels are widely used across the province in:

-• Residential projects Ontario: Standard window and door lintels in masonry veneer walls
+• Residential projects: Standard door and window openings in masonry veneer walls

-• Commercial projects Ontario: Schools, offices, and retail structures with repetitive spans
+• Commercial buildings: Schools, offices, and retail spaces with repetitive spans

 Conclusion